 I taught at the Evangelical Theological Seminary in Cairo, Egypt, 2005 to 2009.
 I did my Ph.D. in New Testament at Duke University, finishing in 2004.
 Richard Hays was my dissertation supervisor, and I was a teaching assistant for E.P.
 Sanders, Ellen Davis, and Joel Marcus.
 I served as Associate Pastor for Youth and Young Adults at First Presbyterian Church of Visalia, California (1995-1999), where I was ordained as a Minister of the Word and Sacrament, and where I’m still a member of the Presbytery of San Joaquin (P.C.U.S.A).
 I received my M.Div. from Princeton Theological Seminary and my B.A. from Stanford.

 I hope my teaching and writing can serve the progress of the gospel and the faithfulness of the church.
-Articles I’ve written can be found in the Journal for the Study of the New Testament, the Journal of Biblical Literature, Scriptura, Acta Theologica, Missionalia, and Word and Context, Scriptura, and Missionalia.
-I’ve also contributed chapters for a few books.
+Articles I’ve written can be found in the Journal for the Study of the New Testament, the Journal of Biblical Literature, Scriptura, Acta Theologica, Missionalia, and Word and Context.
+I’ve also contributed chapters for several books.
 I was the writer for the introduction, study notes, and questions for reflection on 1 Corinthians in the NIV Bible called God’s Justice.
 Most of my academic articles can be accessed at the following: https://www.researchgate.net/profile/Dustin_Ellington/research or https://justomwale.academia.edu/DustinEllington

 I’m thankful to be married to Sherri since 1994, and we have two (now grown) sons.
-We’ve been blessed as a family to live in Egypt and Zambia and to be connected with friends in many places.
-I grew up in Kentucky.
+We’ve been blessed as a family to live in Egypt and Zambia, and we’re thankful to be moving to Lebanon in 2022.
 I like languages and enjoy spending time with the Greek New Testament and learning to read and speak Arabic.
 I grew up in Kentucky.